TotallyNotRobots/mycroft/docs/user/main_user.md

   cd CloudBot
   ```

-## 2 - Getting Python 3.4
+## 2 - Getting Python 3.10
-Setting up Python 3.4 on most OSs usually goes as follows.
+Setting up Python 3.10 on most OSs usually goes as follows.

   **On Linux (Debian Based):**
   Run the following in your terminal:
   ```
-  [sudo] apt-get install python python3.4-dev git libxml2-dev libxslt-dev zlib1g-dev
+  [sudo] apt-get install python3 python3.10-dev git libxml2-dev libxslt-dev zlib1g-dev
   ```

   **On OS X:**
   Mac OS X already comes with Python 2.7 pre-installed, this is not sufficient for CloudBot.
 The latest binaries can be found at https://www.python.org/downloads/

   **On Windows:**
-  You can download releases of Python 3.4 for Windows at https://www.python.org/downloads/
+  You can download releases of Python 3.10 for Windows at https://www.python.org/downloads/

   **todo**: section on adding python to PATH on windows so it is usable from the console!!!

   **On another OS (Solaris/BSD/ActivePython/etc):**
-  You can try compiling Python 3.4 from source, note however that you may run into issues with CloudBot or its dependencies (many of the Other OSs only support Python 2.x).
+  You can try compiling Python 3.10 from source, note however that you may run into issues with CloudBot or its dependencies (many of the Other OSs only support Python 2.x).

   You can find source at https://www.python.org/downloads/source/